EU Business School: History

-Management
+EU Business School expanded internationally during the late 20th century, opening its Geneva campus in 1987, Barcelona campus in 1989 and Munich campus in 1991.
+In 2014, the institution changed its name from European University to EU Business School.

 Its current chairman is Carl Craen.
 Former president Dirk Craen became honorary president in January 2022, the year in which EU Business School joined OMNES Education Group.

 Academic programs

-EU Business School offers business education programs taught in English.
-Its program offer includes bachelor's, master's, MBA and doctorate degrees in Business Administration (BBA, MBA, and DBA).
-It also provides foundation programs and an Executive BBA.
+EU Business School offers bachelor's, master's, MBA and doctorate degrees in Business Administration and business-related disciplines (BBA, MBA, and DBA).

-EU Business School also offers a selection of business bachelor's, master's and MBA programs as well as its foundation and Executive BBA programs through dedicated online programs and an Online Campus.

-Undergraduate and graduate programs are proposed in various business disciplines such as Communication & Public Relations, Leisure & Tourism Management, International Relations, Sports Management, Digital Business, Design & Innovation, Business Finance or Blockchain.

-Additional degree programs are possible in Spain, Switzerland, Germany, UK, Russia, Kazakhstan, Taiwan, China, US, Malaysia and Thailand.

-A Certificate program in Corporate Social Responsibility together with the International Labour Organization is proposed.
+Courses are taught in English and follow a semester-based academic calendar.
+Programmes are offered across the institution’s campuses in Barcelona, Geneva and Munich, as well as through an online learning platform.

+Undergraduate programmes include bachelor's degrees in fields such as business administration, communication and public relations, international relations, sports management and digital business.
+Graduate offerings include master's degrees and MBA programmes with specializations including finance, marketing, entrepreneurship, innovation and international business.

 Students can join joint programs with state accredited universities Pace University, New York, University of California, Riverside, Fisher College, Boston or Monterrey Institute of Technology and Higher Education (ITESM) awarding students two distinct bachelor's degree.